 Sandhills at Mina Mina (2003)

 With this striking work your eyes sweep across the canvas, as you follow the tracks of sandhills.
-Its white rhythmic undulating lines, interspersed with ochre red and yellow, that carries the stories and allude to the tracks of the artist’s and the women in her family.
+Its white rhythmic undulating lines, interspersed with ochre brown and ochre yellow, that carries the stories and allude to the tracks of the artist’s and the women in her family.

 Made up of two enormous soakage areas and endless sandhills, it is here Dorothy and her aunts (Napanangkas) perform rituals of dance and song as part of their passing on of Jukurrpa.